forbenaj/AirNES/README.md

 # AirNES

 **AirNES** is an open source *air console*⁽¹⁾ that allows players to instantly turn their PC into a game console, using their smartphones as joysticks.
-It leverages the **Peer.js** library for peer-to-peer connectivity between host and players, and currently uses the **JSNES** emulator only.
+It leverages the **Peer.js** library for peer-to-peer connectivity between host and players, and currently uses the **JSNES** emulator.

 This is a playable work in progress, currently in version: